 High frequency facials are known for tightening up pores, reducing acne, blackheads, and whiteheads, reducing puffiness, stimulating hair growth (when used on the scalp), and generally tightening up the face.

 Okay, great, but is any of that true?
-I bought this machine and did a high frequency facial at home daily for two weeks straight without changing anything else in my routine.
+I bought this machine (here’s a cheaper option) and did a high frequency facial at home daily for two weeks straight without changing anything else in my routine.
 I wanted to see if the results were real and visible.

 I’ve invested a lot of wasted money into beauty products and machines that ultimately do nothing, so I was pretty surprised when this thing worked.